Many investors or more DIY inclined home buyers like to buy rundown properties and restore them to their former glory.

 No intention to renovate: You can usually borrow up to 80% of the property value depending on the location and condition of the property.

 Minor renovations required: You can usually borrow up to 90% of the property value, depending on the nature of the renovations required.
-As a general rule, cosmetic renovations are fine.
-If you are hiring a builder then you can borrow 95% of the cost of the property plus the cost of the renovations.
+Cosmetic renovations are generally accepted and if you’re hiring a builder you can typically borrow 95% of the purchase price plus the cost of the renovations.

-Major renovations required: You can usually borrow up to 80% of the value of the property unless you have a contract builder, in which case you can borrow 95% of the cost of the property plus the cost of the renovations.
+Major renovations required: You can usually borrow up to 80% of the value of the property unless you have a contract builder, in which case you can borrow 95% of the purchase price plus the cost of the renovations.

 Knock down / rebuild: Normally the property would be valued as the land value less the cost of knocking down the old house.
-You can normally borrow up to 90% of the land value alone or 95% of the total cost of the land plus construction costs if you have a licensed builder.
+You can normally borrow up to 90% of the land value alone or 95% of the total cost of the land plus construction costs (you need a licensed builder).

-No licensed builder: You can borrow up to 60% of the cost of the land and the renovations if you are doing it yourself.
+No licensed builder: You can borrow up to 60% of the cost of the land and the renovations if you’re doing it yourself.

 Low doc: You can borrow up to 80% of the purchase price plus the cost of construction.
-Some more conservative lenders may limit your loan to 60% of the property value.
-Because lenders are very strict with this type of lending, all low doc renovation loans are assessed on a case by case basis.
+Some more conservative lenders may limit your loan to 60% of the property value (all low doc renovation loans are assessed on a case by case basis).